Constance of Normandy, Duchess of Brittany

 Constance had at least nine siblings.
 The birth order of the boys is clear, but that of the girls is not.
 The list below is not in birth order.
 It lists Cecilia’s brothers first in their birth order and then his sisters in their probable birth order.
 Constance and her sisters were educated and taught to read Latin at the Abbey of the Holy Trinity (also known as the Abbaye-aux-Dames, Abbey of the Women) in Caen, Duchy of Normandy, which their mother Matilda of Flanders had founded.

 There had been a traditional rivalry between the Duchy of Normandy, where Constance’s family had been the reigning Dukes of Normandy since 911, and the neighboring Duchy of Brittany.
-The Breton-Norman War of 1064 – 1065 was the result of William III, Duke of Normandy (Constance’s father and later William I, King of England) supporting the rebels in Brittany against Conan II, Duke of Brittany.
+The Breton-Norman War of 1064 – 1065 resulted from William III, Duke of Normandy (Constance’s father and later William I, King of England) supporting the rebels in Brittany against Conan II, Duke of Brittany.
 When the unmarried Conan II died in 1066, he was succeeded by his sister Hawise as sovereign Duchess of Brittany and her husband Hoël of Cornouaille, who was co-ruler and Duke of Brittany jure uxoris (by the right of his wife).
 In 1072, Hawise died, and Hoël acted as regent for his son Alain IV, Duke of Brittany until 1084.

 In 1086, Willam I, King of England forced an alliance on Alain IV and arranged a marriage between him and his daughter Constance.
-The couple married in a magnificent ceremony in Caen, Duchy of Normandy but they had no children.
+The couple married in a magnificent ceremony in Caen, Duchy of Normandy but had no children.
 Two chroniclers of the time had very different views of Constance.
-Orderic Vitalius wrote that Constance was caring and attentive to the subjects of her husband and that her death on August 13, 1090, was the greatest loss for the inhabitants of the duchy.
+Orderic Vitalius wrote that Constance was caring and attentive to her husband’s subjects and that her death on August 13, 1090, was the greatest loss for the inhabitants of the duchy.
 However, William of Malmesbury wrote that her “harsh and conservative manner” of government made Constance unpopular in the duchy, and her husband ordered her servants to poison her.
 Constance was buried at the abbey church of Notre-Dame-en-Saint-Melaine (link in French) in Rennes, Duchy of Brittany, now in France.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.